Martin Reed

 ★ Admin

-How are you getting on now?
-If you are still struggling, please let us know when you normally go to bed at night, when you get out of bed to start your day in the morning, and roughly how many hours of sleep you get on a typical night.
-We can then start to troubleshoot!
+When do you go to bed at night, when do you get out of bed to start your day, and how many hours of sleep do you get on a typical night?

 If you are ready to stop struggling with insomnia you can enroll in the online insomnia coaching course right now!
 If you would prefer ongoing phone or video coaching calls as part of a powerful three month program that will help you reclaim your life from insomnia, consider applying for the Insomnia Mastery program.